Azure/GPT-RAG/docs/GUIDE.md

 ### Deployment Overview

-This guide will walk you through each step needed to deploy the GPT-RAG solution in a Zero Trust architecture.
+This guide will walk you through each step required to deploy the GPT-RAG solution in a Zero Trust architecture.
 Follow these steps to ensure a smooth and successful deployment.
+You can check the [Installation and Post-Installation Checklist](INSTALLATION_CHECKLIST.md) to verify that everything is as expected.

 1. **Plan Your Deployment**
 2. **Download the Repository**